neophyte-s/WebAutomation/README.md

 # WebAutomation
-Used Selenium WebDriver to Automate Hacckerrank
+Used Selenium WebDriver to Automate HackerRank